MONDAY OCTOBER 31

 A marvelously mixed and dressed audience, reasonably priced drinks, AND

 a great cause!
-GHOSTLIGHT producers CHI CHI VALENTI and EDITRIX ABBY
+GHOSTLIGHT producer CHI CHI VALENTI

-Ceremonies and the divine DJs are JOHNNY DYNELL, SAMMY JO and ALTHEA
+Ceremonies and the divine DJs are JOHNNY "JOLSEN" DYNELL, SAMMY JO and ALTHEA

 LOVELESS.
 Performances are in two sets at 10:30 and and 12:30 - please